Table of Contents

-Do you wish you could use Cloudwatch, but don't want to go all-in on AWS products?
-There's AWS Lambda, EKS, ECS, Cloudwatch and more.
+Do you wish you could use CloudWatch, but don't want to go all-in on AWS products?
+There's AWS Lambda, EKS, ECS, CloudWatch and more.
 How much does that all cost in the end?
-Why do companies choose AWS when there's so many options out there?
-In this blog post we're going to look at what alternatives small and medium business have to Cloudwatch, and what each of these services can and can't do.
+Why do companies choose AWS when there are so many options out there?
+In this blog post, we're going to look at what alternatives small and medium businesses have to CloudWatch, and what each of these services can and can't do.

 List of tools we will compare:

 - Prometheus (Open-Source)